 His first priority after he was appointed was to figure out how big Greece's deficit really was back in 2009, when the crisis began.
 He looked through all the data and concluded that Greece's deficit that year was 15.8 percent of GDP — higher what had previously been reported.

-Eurostat, the central authority in Brussels, praised Georgiou's methodology and blessed the number as true.
+Eurostat, the central authority in Luxembourg, praised Georgiou's methodology and blessed the number as true.
 The hundreds of Greek people who work beneath Georgiou — the old guard — did not.

 "Everybody said, 'Oh, what number is this?' says Konstantinos Skordas.
 "We expected to discuss this matter."